 According to the more stringent Motor Vehicle Amendment Bill 2019, the new challan rates 2019 have seen an increase of up to 20 times

-The 2019 Motor Vehicle Amendment Bill has eventually been adopted in the Parliament with the approval of the Rajya Sabha to amend some provisions in the 1988 Motor Vehicles Act.
-The new bill was put forward by Union Minister of Road Transport and Highways, Nitin Gadkari, and aims at imposing more rigid penalties for traffic offences.
+Previously, the 2019 Motor Vehicle Amendment Bill has been adopted in the Parliament with the approval of the Rajya Sabha to amend some provisions in the 1988 Motor Vehicles Act.
+The bill was put forward by Union Minister of Road Transport and Highways, Nitin Gadkari, and aims at imposing more rigid penalties for traffic offences.
 It has a wide series of amended traffic punishments.
-In fact, the new challan rates 2019 are as much as 20 times higher than the previous fines.
+In fact, the new challan rates 2021 are as much as 20 times higher than the previous fines.

 Now, traffic violators in India have to pay stricter fines for their offences.